emptyewer/kaggle-rsna2018/cli/README.md

 python ensemble.py
 ```

 This command reads from the file `ENSEMBLE_SETTINGS.json` to locate `SUBMISSION_DIR` input path and `ENSEMBLE_DIR` output paths.
-This script will read all the text files in the `SUBMISSION_DIR` and output the ensembles.
+This script will read all the text files in the `SUBMISSION_DIR` and generate the ensemble.

 NOTE: Keep all the settings same except for the directory paths in the `ENSEMBLE_SETTINGS.json` file.